antmicro/com-express-7-baseboard/doc/source/introduction.md

 ## Mechanics

-The Jetson Orin Baseboard PCB is 225x104 millimeters (WxL) which translates into 10.04x4.09 inch.
+The COM Express 7 baseboard PCB is 225x104 millimeters (WxL) which translates into 10.04x4.09 inch.
 The overall height of the set depends on the cooling module attached.